Restore Your Regal Smile With Dental Crown Installation in Scottsdale

-Dental crowns are tooth-shaped covers that our Scottsdale dentist Dr. Gore places over a damaged tooth.
+An essential part of restorative dentistry, dental crowns are tooth-shaped covers that our Scottsdale dentist Dr. Gore places over a damaged tooth.
 Crowns cover your tooth to restore its size and shape and improve its appearance.
-These dental caps, crowns when cemented in place, will encase the portion of your tooth that lies above and at your gum line.
+These dental crowns when cemented in place, will encase the portion of your tooth that lies above and at your gum line.

 We recommend getting a dental crown when your teeth:

 - Require immediate protection from tooth decay

 - Are misshapen or significantly destroyed so that approximately less than 80% of the tooth remains intact in many cases.

 For natural-looking teeth, porcelain dental crowns get the job done.
 Pure or all-porcelain crowns give your mouth a natural, translucent look just like real teeth.
 You can also choose porcelain-fused-to-metal crowns for your molar region since they’re tougher and can withstand teeth grinding and chewing.

 Chairside Economical Restoration of Esthetic Ceramics or CEREC dental crowns use computer-aided design (CAD) to create a crown that fits your damaged tooth perfectly.
 With our Scottsdale office’s state-of-the-art facility, we use this technology to create a long-lasting, natural-looking ceramic crown for your damaged tooth.